Family Group Conferences

 The coordinator will:

-• help the family identify the important people to invite to the meeting.
-This goes beyond birth family and can include stepfamily, extended family, friends, and other significant relationships such as neighbours and church groups
+- help the family identify the important people to invite to the meeting.
+This goes beyond birth family.
+It can include the step-family, extended family, friends.
+As well as other important relationships, like neighbours and church groups.

-• offer an advocate for someone who may not feel able to participate themselves or get views by phone, video or in written form from family members who cannot attend
+- offer an advocate for someone who may not feel able to participate.
+They can get views by phone, video, or in writing from family who cannot attend.

 Dealing with conflict

-If there is conflict in your family, do not worry, the coordinator is trained to manage tension and will work with you and your family to make sure any meeting is safe.
+If there is conflict in your family, don't worry.
+The coordinator is trained to manage tension.
+They will work with you and your family to make sure any meeting is safe.

 At the Family Group Conference